anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 # Creating a Voice Monkey Trigger

-## A 19 step guide of how to execute a Alexa Routine which plays a fun fact
+## A 19 step guide on how create and execute a Alexa Routine which provides a fun fact

+The process of creating a Routine to do something else similiar to what is shown

 ## 1) [Log into the Voice Monkey site](https://voicemonkey.io/start)